Looking to find a new home in Austria? Here is all you need to know about housing in the alpine nation, including buying, renting, and local laws.

 - Useful resources

-Overview of housing in Austria
+An overview of housing in Austria

 Interestingly, the rate of homeownership in Austria is increasing and stood at 55.4% in 2018.
 That said, it still sits below the European average of 69%.
 There are many types of houses to choose from in Austria.
 These range from charming wooden alpine lodges and cozy cottages in the mountains to urban period houses and renovated flats and chic studio apartments.
 Short-term rentals are also easily available and both renting and buying a home are fairly simple affairs for both residents and expats.